TrentBrick/RewardConditionedUDRL/README.md

 Multi-seed training.
 To test the model running multple seeds in parallel, modify the code in `bash_train.sh` which uses GNU parallel to run multiple seeds where each seed gets its own core to run on.
 The default is running seeds 25 to 29 inclusive.
 To run more seeds it is advised to use Ray Tune and line approx. 181 of `trainer.py` can be used to define the seeds to be tried.
 Ray Tune provides performance of each agent but currentlyl lacks as granular information during training.

+In order to record episodes from epochs, used the flag `--recording_epoch_interval`.
+Each epoch of this interval, `record_n_rollouts_per_epoch` (in config dict, default =1) will be saved out.
+However, to do this either you need to run a single seed on your local computer or have xvfb installed on your server (see below for in depth instructions on how to re-install GPU drivers that incorporate xvfb).
+The alternative is to ensure model checkpointing is turned on and render your saved models after training using the `--eval_agent` flag and providing it with the path to the trained model.

+Model checkpointing is on by default and will save the model with the best performance on achieving mean rollout reward.

 ## Evaluating Training:

 All training results along with important metrics are saved out to Tensorboard.
 To view them call: